dotnet/runtimelab/docs/using-nativeaot/compiling.md

 <PropertyGroup>
   <PublishTrimmed>true</PublishTrimmed>
   <SelfContained>true</SelfContained>
-  <MSBuildEnableWorkloadResolver>false</MSBuildEnableWorkloadResolver>
+  <UsingBrowserRuntimeWorkload>false</UsingBrowserRuntimeWorkload>
+  <UsingWasiRuntimeWorkload>false</UsingWasiRuntimeWorkload>
 </PropertyGroup>
 ```

-Note that the wasm-tools workload is identified as a dependency even though its not used, and this confuses the toolchain, hence `MSBuildEnableWorkloadResolver=false`.
+Note that the wasm-tools workload is identified as a dependency even though its not used, and this confuses the toolchain, hence `UsingBrowserRuntimeWorkload=false` and `UsingWasiRuntimeWorkload=false`.

 ## Compile and publish your app